 $ sudo apt-get update && sudo apt-get upgrade -y && sudo reboot

 After the system updates and reboots, log back in via SSH or the console.
-As you will see on your own install, the packages and security updates should both be at zero.
+As you will see on your own install, the packages and security updates should both be at zero (or really close).

 -- Welcome to Ubuntu 18.04 LTS * Documentation: https://help.ubuntu.com * Management: https://landscape.canonical.com * Support: https://ubuntu.com/advantage 0 packages can be updated.
 0 updates are security updates. --

 There is a slight difference with the installed base packages between an Ubuntu 18.04 install upgraded to 18.04.1 and a straight 18.04.1 install.
+Interestingly enough, these additional steps are not necessary for 18.04.2 either.
 The package differences cause the 18.04.1 install to drop back down to a command line (as show below) during install of pi-hole.

 The way to correct this issue is in the gray box below.
 Basically, you add ‘universe’ to the ‘bionic main’ repo line in the /etc/apt/sources.list using the sed command.
 You follow that with an apt-get update and then install the missing packages.
 Shout out to xkeyscore_ on Reddit for finding the missing dependencies.